KilianZell/CS502_project/README.md

 1. Clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`
 2. Download the compressed and assembled HAM10000 dataset:
    - For convenience, you can download the pre-compressed and assembled version directly from [Google Drive](https://drive.google.com/file/d/1suJWzU8Oc4yJJraoR6ARsDSo-HFOFNmy/view?usp=share_link).
-   - Alternatively, you have the option to manually reconstruct the dataset.
+   - Alternatively, you have the option to manually reconstruct the dataset. (see 'manual installation')

       -  Download the two image folders and the groundtruth folder from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T):
          -  'HAM10000_images_part_1.zip'
          - 'HAM10000_images_part_1.zip'